Your current path:

 Conclusion

 On-call duty is not uncommon, but it is a special form of work.
-It may happen that no work is carried out during an entire shift.
-Conversely, it can also be the case that one location follows the next during a shift.
+It can happen that no work is done during an entire shift.
+Conversely, it can also be the case that one work location follows the next during a shift.
 Irrespective of the actual work performed, on-call duty is considered working time.

-As on-call duty does not have to be carried out at the workplace in every case and in every form, a mobile time recording system such as the timecard is ideal.
-This means that working time can be easily recorded and logged at any time and in any place.
+As on-call duty does not have to be carried out at the workplace in every case and in every form, a mobile time recording system such as the timecard is ideal for recording working time.
+This allows working time to be easily recorded and logged at any time and in any place.